devEdrick/yomojo-rest-api-test/README.md

 ## Introduction
 This project is a simple Customer Management API built with Laravel.
 It supports basic CRUD operations on customer data and includes a web interface.
 The API is protected with Laravel Passport for OAuth authentication.

+## Prerequisites
+Before you begin, ensure you have the following installed:
+- PHP 8.2 or higher
+- MySQL 8 or compatible database
+- Node.js
+- npm (Node Package Manager)

 ## Installation
 Follow these steps to set up the project on your local machine: